ats-tandjoeng7/Mapping_Earthquakes/README.md

 ## Web Designing, Customization, and Analysis Results

 By using several web designing tools, such as HTML, CSS, JavaScript, Leaflet, Mapbox Maps, and Chrome DevTools, we were able to design and integrate maps for visualizing earthquakes that lets users explore the earthquake databases from U.S. Geological Survey (USGS)).
-We have incorporated some best practices when designing a website, which include enhanced user-friendly overlay selections, various map backgrounds, and map legend, good usability and user experience.
+We have incorporated some best practices when designing a website, which include enhanced user-friendly overlay selections, various map backgrounds, and map legend, good usability, and user experience.

 ### Customization and Optimization